Our Staff 2016 – St Pauls Catholic School, Richmond

 Mrs Jane Howley

+About: I work in the Junior Play Based Learning Area and have been teaching for 20 years working mainly with juniors.
 I moved to Nelson nearly two years ago from the UK with my family and we have really enjoyed our time in beautiful Nelson so far.
-I have been teaching for 20 years working mainly with juniors.
-I love this age group as it is always exciting watching them learn new things and watching them grow.
+I love the age group I teach as it is always exciting watching them learn new things and watching them grow.
 My main passions are English and Art and when I get a spare moment I like to create my own art work.

-I have three children; Peter is eighteen, Mary is sixteen and studying at Garin and Elizabeth is eight and is at St Paul’s.
+I have three children; Peter, Mary and Elizabeth who is at St Paul’s.
 In our spare time we all love going off on road trips to explore this beautiful country.
 As a family we enjoy music, walking, cycling and Elizabeth and I enjoy horse riding.

 Ms Philippa Hood